 Under the fluorescence stereoscope with a GFP (G-F-P) filter-set, count and record the number of GFP-positive and GFP-negative worms on the slides for each replicate using a tally counter [1].

 SCOPE: The GFP filter-set being set or pointed and the GFP-positive worms with nuclear GFP expression in their germline and embryos in utero being seen under the microscope.
+SCOPE: 65285_screenshot_8.tif, SCOPE: 65285_screenshot_9.tif,

 Videographer: Please capture this SCOPE shot with your camera using a SCOPE kit as the author has not provided footage for this.